joffrey-bion/orfeus-zwanger-echos-downloader/README.md

-# orfeus-zwanger-echos-downloader
+# Orfeus Zwanger echography downloader

-A tool to automatically download all echography photos from Orfeus Zwanger
+A tool to automatically download all echography photos from Orfeus Zwanger.